the-sabra/O-laravel-Blog/README.md

 ## Features

--   User Authentication: Register and log in functionality with `JWT`.
+-   User Authentication: Register and login functionality with `JWT`.
 -   Post Management: Users can add posts, and others can view and comment on them.
 -   Admin Dashboard: An admin account for managing and deleting posts.